pallavidesai/Pizza-Popular-Toppings/README.md

 # Pizza-Popular-Toppings

 ### This is a small application that let restaurant clients know which pizza topping combinations are the most popular.
-### This appication output which are top topping combinations
+### This application output which is top topping combinations

 ## Implementation details

 * Application is implemented using C# .Net 4.6
+* This is console application that writes the output to the terminal

 ### Reading JSon Data:

 * DataLoadService does load data into models
-* Json is deserialized using Newtonsoft.Json
+* JSON is deserialized using Newtonsoft.Json

 ### Model